selimslab/selimslab.github.io/_NOTES/psy/cognitive-biases.md

 We love stories, a good story can easily win over the facts

-We like to cry over spilt milk, it's just sunk cost and it's better to move on
+We like to cry over spilled milk, it's just sunk cost and it's better to move on

 We think our luck will turn after many losses, like a gambler, but every turn is different and no one is keeping the score